Building RBAC in Go

 Vanilla Go RBAC

-The first example is a simple RBAC implementation in Go, without the use of any libraries.
+Our first example is a simple RBAC implementation in Go without the use of any authorization libraries.

 The roles.json

 file contains all the roles in the system.
-Each role maps an action to the set of assets on which it can be performed.
+Each role maps an action to the set of resources on which it can be performed.

 {